sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 ==================================================
-Tutorial - Data Connector for Spotify
+Tutorial - Connector for Spotify
 ==================================================

 .. toctree::